aacraf/aacraf/README.md

-### Hi there 👋
+### Hey 👋

-- I'm currently almost finishing my studies in computer science.
+- I'm currently finishing my studies in computer science.

-- I'm currently learning web development.
+- I'm currently learning web development and trying to dive more into data structures and algorithms.

+- My hobbies are watch anime, do some sport and hang with friends.